polyswarmer/documentation/_i18n/en-US/_docs/testing-windows.md

   </p>
 </div>

-#### Configure VMs with Static IPs
+#### Configure Virtual Machines with Static IP Addresses

-Boot `polyswarm_lin` and assign the following static IPv4 information to the new adapter:
+Boot the `polyswarm_lin` VM and edit your network settings to assign the following static IPv4 information to the new adapter:
 * address: `10.10.42.101`
 * netmask: `255.255.255.0`
 * gateway: `10.10.42.1`